Disclosure: When you make a purchase through our links, we may receive a commission.

 Therefore wax lubes or immersive waxing is the perfect lubrication solution for road and time trial bikes.
 In wet conditions also, it can be used.
 The only thing you need to do is clean the chain as soon as you have finished your wet ride.
 This will prevent corrosion problems.

 Another big advantage of using wax-based lube on the road and TT bikes is they are less prone to dirt.
 Your drivetrain, no matter what, always stays clean.
-Even if you ride a 100km of distance, still you’ll get a clean chain.
+Even if you ride a 100km distance, still you’ll get a clean chain.

 And when it needs cleaning, that’s a straightforward process.
 1 sponge and towel are more than enough for cleaning the drivetrain because it does not accumulate black grease over it.